Erich Ludendorff: Political career in the Republic

-In May 1923, Ludendorff had an agreeable first meeting with Adolf Hitler, and soon he had regular contacts with Nazis.
+In May 1923, Ludendorff had an agreeable first meeting with Adolf Hitler, and soon he had regular contact with the Nazis.
 On 8 November 1923, the Bavarian Staatskommissar Gustav von Kahr was addressing a jammed meeting in a large beer hall, the Bürgerbräukeller.
 Hitler, waving a pistol, jumped onto the stage, announcing that the national revolution was underway.
 The hall was occupied by armed men who covered the audience with a machine gun, the first move in the Beer Hall Putsch.
 Hitler announced that he would lead the Reich Government and Ludendorff would command the army.
 He addressed the now enthusiastically supportive audience and then spent the night in the War Ministry, unsuccessfully trying to obtain the army's backing.

 The next morning, 3,000 armed Nazis formed outside of the Bürgerbräukeller and marched into central Munich, the leaders just behind the flag bearers.
 They were blocked by a cordon of police, and firing broke out for less than a minute.
 Several of the Nazis in front were hit or dropped to the ground.
-Ludendorff and his adjutant Major Streck marched to the police line where they pushed aside the rifle barrels.
+Ludendorff and his adjutant Major Streck marched to the police line, where they pushed aside the rifle barrels.
 He was respectfully arrested.
 He was indignant when he was sent home while the other leaders remained in custody.
 Four police officers and 15 Nazis had been killed, including Ludendorff's servant, Kurt Neubauer.